I had a tough time during the exam period

 - At the latest, you should submit extenuating circumstances within two working days of the last assessment you complete in the assessment period which is affected.

 - For more information on submitting extenuating circumstances, take a look at our guide.
-For guidance on how to submit, speak to a Just Ask adviser.

 - Don’t forget – you will need to make sure that the extenuating circumstances you submit need to cover every exam you consider was affected by your problems.